 dealing with Gairaigo, something similar to Wasei-Eigo, we also have Dutch words used in the Japanese language.
 In this article, we are going to see a list of Japanese words derived from the Dutch language that had a lot of influence in Japan.

-How did the Dutch end up in Japanese?
+How did Dutch end up in Japanese?

 Dutch is a western language that came to Japan after Portuguese and Spanish.
-In 1609 companies from the East Indies and the Netherlands (Federal Republic of Nederland) began trading in the Port of Hirado in Nagasaki.
+In 1609 companies from the East Indies and the Netherlands (Federal Republic of Nederland) began trading at the Port of Hirado in Nagasaki.

-About 30 years later, in 1640 the company moved to Dejima in Nagasaki and, even after becoming an isolated country, it remained the only trade in Europe and continued to transmit its culture to Japan.
+About 30 years later, in 1640, the company moved to Dejima in Nagasaki and, even after becoming an isolated country, it remained the only trade in Europe and continued to transmit its culture to Japan.

 War for the Origins of Japanese Words

-Gairaigo - The words of foreign origin
+Gairaigo – Words of foreign origin

-As mentioned at the beginning of the article, the Dutch words in Japanese can be called gairaigo [外来語].
-Refers to all words used in Japan of foreign origin written in katakana, regardless of the origin of the language.
+As mentioned at the beginning of the article, Dutch words in Japanese can be called gairaigo [外来語].
+Refers to all words used in Japan of foreign origin written in Katakana, regardless of language origin.

 Dutch Quarter in Nagasaki

-Proof that the Netherlands influenced Japan in some way is located in the city of Sasebo in Nagasaki.
+A proof that the Netherlands influenced Japan in some way is located in the city of Sasebo in Nagasaki.
 The place references one of the royal residences of the Dutch royal family in The Hague.
 See other foreign places in Japan.